groupdocs-search/GroupDocs.Search-API-Tutorials/content/english/java/advanced-features/groupdocs-search-java-chunk-based-search-tutorial/_index.md

 - document search implementation
 type: docs
 ---

-# Chunk-Based Document Search in Java with GroupDocs.Search
+# Add documents to index with chunk-based search in Java

-In the current data-driven landscape, efficiently searching through vast amounts of documents is a significant challenge faced by developers and organizations.
-Whether managing customer records, legal documents, or research papers, quickly finding relevant information can greatly enhance productivity and decision-making processes.
-This comprehensive guide will walk you through implementing chunk-based searches using GroupDocs.Search for Java, an essential feature for handling large datasets seamlessly.
+In today's data‑driven world, being able to **add documents to index** quickly and then perform chunk‑based searches is essential for any application that handles large collections of files.
+Whether you're dealing with legal contracts, customer support archives, or massive research libraries, this tutorial shows you exactly how to set up GroupDocs.Search for Java so you can index documents efficiently and retrieve relevant information in bite‑sized chunks.

 ## What You'll Learn
 - How to create a search index in a specified folder.
-- Steps to add documents from multiple folders into the created index.
+- Steps to **add documents to index** from multiple locations.
-- Configuring search options to enable chunk-based searching.
+- Configuring search options to enable chunk‑based searching.
-- Performing initial and subsequent chunk-based searches.
+- Performing initial and subsequent chunk‑based searches.
-- Real-world applications of chunk-based document searches.

-Before we dive into implementation, let's review the prerequisites needed to get started with GroupDocs.Search for Java.
+- Real‑world scenarios where chunk‑based document search shines.

+## Quick Answers
+- **What is the first step?** Create a search index folder.
+- **How do I include many files?** Use `index.add()` for each document folder.
+- **Which option enables chunk search?** `options.setChunkSearch(true)`.
+- **Can I continue searching after the first chunk?** Yes, call `index.searchNext()` with the token.
+- **Do I need a license?** A free trial or temporary license works for development; a full license is required for production.

 ## Prerequisites
-To follow this tutorial, ensure you have:
+To follow this guide, ensure you have:

-- **Required Libraries**: GroupDocs.Search for Java version 25.4 or later.
+- **Required Libraries**: GroupDocs.Search for Java 25.4 or later.
-- **Environment Setup**: A compatible Java Development Kit (JDK) installed on your system.
+- **Environment Setup**: A compatible Java Development Kit (JDK) installed.
-- **Knowledge Prerequisites**: Basic understanding of Java programming and familiarity with Maven for dependency management.
+- **Knowledge Prerequisites**: Basic Java programming and Maven familiarity.

 ## Setting Up GroupDocs.Search for Java
 To begin, integrate GroupDocs.Search into your project using Maven:

 ```xml
 <repositories>
    <repository>